x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 ## Start a Google Workspace migration batch with the Classic Exchange admin center (Classic EAC)

-> [!IMPORTANT]
-> Microsoft’s data migration tool is currently unaware of tools enforcing messaging records management (MRM) or archival policies.
-Because of this, any messages that are deleted or moved to archive by these policies will result in the migration process flagging these items as "missing".
-The result is perceived data loss rather than actual data loss, which makes it much harder to identify actual data loss during any content verification checks. <br/><br/>Therefore, Microsoft strongly recommends disabling all MRM and archival policies before attempting any data migration to mailboxes.

 1. In the Exchange Admin center, click **recipients**, and then click **migration**.

 2. Click "New"  ![New](../media/ITPro_EAC_AddIcon.gif) to create a new migration batch, and then click **Migrate to Exchange Online**.